rishbjain1/rishbjain1/README.md

-Interested in anything Data Science, and AI | Currently @ Caltech
+Interested in anything Data Science and AI | Currently @ Caltech